Competing in today’s hot real estate market may be the hardest part of buying a home. Second comes choosing the right mortgage loan.

 - On an adjustable-rate loan, the interest rate varies along with the broader financial market.
 It’s likely to go up and down over the course of the loan, which could cause big swings in your mortgage payments.

-But if you plan to stay in this home for many years, you’ll likely want to lock in a low fixed rate now.
+An adjustable-rate mortgage might get you a lower interest rate upfront, but you have to be prepared for that to go up over time.
+But if you plan to stay in this home for many years, you’ll likely want to lock in a fixed rate now.